castorway/HackED_Bots/README.md

 * Define all judging rooms in the config.
     * Ensure that a `text` channel is specified for all online *and* in-person judging rooms.
-    * Ensure that all in-person judging rooms have a `location` specified.
+        * Specifically ensure that the `judge` role cannot view the text channel.
+This is for messy commands and panicking about judging that the actual judges should not see.
-    * Ensure that all online judging rooms have a `judging_vc` specified.
+    * Ensure that all in-person judging rooms have a `location` specified, all online judging rooms have a `judging_vc` specified, and all hybrid judging rooms have both.

 ### Team Creation Phase

-* Run `~phase teams` to switch to the team creation phase.
-Judging-related commands will be disabled, and team-related commands will be enabled.
+* Run `~turn_team_creation on` to switch to the team creation phase.
     * During this phase, participants can create teams using `~create_team`.

 ### Judging Phase

-* Run `~phase judging` to switch to the judging phase.
-Judging-related commands will be enabled, and team-related commands will be disabled.
+* Run `~turn_team_creation off` to disable the `~create_team` command.
 * To automatically generate judging queues:
     * Run `~set_judging_react_messages` to tell the bot where the messages with judging-related reactions are.
     * Run `~auto_make_queues` to generate judging queues.